zapier/zapier-platform-cli/README-source.md

 [insert-file:./snippets/shorthand-request.js]
 ```

-In the url above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.
+In the URL above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.
 If the call returns a non 2xx return code, an error is automatically raised.
 The response body is automatically parsed as JSON and returned.

 An error will be raised if the response is not valid JSON, so _do not use shorthand HTTP requests with non-JSON responses_.